cloudozer/disco/docs/indp.md

 If these two events can be read figured out using other means, the protocol can be simplified a bit.

+#### Bulky updates
-2. The current implementation encountered an interesting behaivor which hinders to determine if a box was known (or connected to the network) before a new connection was established.
+The current implementation encountered an interesting behaivor which hinders to determine if a box was known (or connected to the network) before a new connection was established.
 In other words it is not easy to determine whether a new connection leads to a merge of two disconnected networks or just a new connection between two boxes belonging to the same network.

-A simple solution that was implemented considers any new connection as a merge that induces a larger wave of information update than it could be in the case when we add a new wire between two existing boxes in our network.
+A simple solution which has been implemented considers any new connection as a merge that induces a larger wave of information update than it could be in the case when we add a new wire between two existing boxes of our network.

-This is a disadvantage of a current implementation, which can be fixed later.
+This is a disadvantage of the current implementation, which can be fixed later.
 It will require to add a handshake between wired boxes before they start sharing any information with each other and its neighbors.